-Mrs. Wrzesinski is a Senior Lecturer in the Department of Communication Sciences and Disorders.
-Mrs. Wrzesinski was instrumental in establishing the American Sign Language program which began with two ASL courses and has grown to seven courses up to fourth semester proficiency.
+Mrs. Wrzesinski is a Senior Lecturer in the Department of Communication Sciences and Disorders serving undergraduate students.
+Mrs. Wrzesinski was instrumental in establishing the American Sign Language program which began with two ASL courses and has grown to seven courses through fourth semester proficiency.

 In response to a 1996 survey conducted by the Texas Governor’s Committee on People with Disabilities, which projected a shortage of ASL/English interpreters, Mrs. Wrzesinski developed a minor in this field.
 The goal of the minor is to lay a foundation that will prepare students for further study in this area.